SkyForgerUK/Walk_Mr_Pancake_Project_1/README.md

 <br>

 - To be able to contact organizers in case of questions.
-    - Using Navigation bar, click on  "Contact Us" the Contact pahge opens with a cintact form available
+    - Using Navigation bar, click on  "Contact Us" the Contact page opens with a contact form available

 <details>
   <summary>Contact Us screenshot</summary>